Recommended for ages 6 and under with a grown-up’s assistance.

 Did you know that by 1900 Ferris wheels were popular rides, and inspired the creation of many steam driven and wind up toys?
 The Ferris wheel you see here can be attached to a steam engine, or even operated by hand!

-I spy with my little eye…a medical train car!
+I spy with my little eye…a miniature restroom!
 Can you find it?

+I spy with my little eye…animals!
+Can you find some?

-I spy with my little eye…a post office sign!
+I spy with my little eye…this black locomotive!
 Can you find it?

-I spy with my little eye…a locomotive!
+I spy with my little eye…an Onion Dome station!
 Can you find it?

-I spy with my little eye…a train station!
+I spy with my little eye…the Hell Gate bridge!
 Can you find it?

-I spy with my little eye…an airplane!
+I spy with my little eye…a wooden snap train!
 Can you find it?

-I spy with my little eye…suitcases!
-Can you find them?

 Congratulations, you did it!
 You’ve completed our I Spy Family Guide.